1,000+ Opportunities

 (5) The department shall review the application, determine whether the applicant satisfies the eligibility requirements, and determine whether to award matching grants.
 Would you like to know more about this grant?
 West Virginia Small Business Development Center A Division of the West Virginia Department of Economic Development 1900 Kanawha Boulevard East

-Based on current listing details, eligibility includes: West Virginia-based small businesses that meet federal SBIR/STTR eligibility requirements and have submitted a federal Phase I SBIR/STTR proposal.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: West Virginia-based small businesses that meet federal SBIR/STTR eligibility requirements and have submitted a federal Phase I SBIR/STTR proposal.
+Confirm the full requirements in the official notice before applying.